yusufsenyer/smithery-tr-dizin-mcp/DEPLOYMENT.md

    - Select the `smithery-tr-dizin-mcp` repository

 2. **Deploy with One Click**
-   - The `smithery.yaml` configuration is already set up
+   - The `smithery.yaml` configuration is optimized for Smithery
+   - **No Docker required** - uses native Python runtime
    - Click "Deploy" - Smithery will automatically:
      - Install Python dependencies from `requirements.txt`
-     - Start the MCP server using `python -m server`
+     - Start the MCP server using `python server.py`
      - Make it available via stdio protocol

 3. **Test the Deployment**